HUNTERDON

 To the Editor:

-Information and photographs presented on my privately owned and operated, almost
+Information and photographs presented on my privately owned and

-2 year old website, "flemington-nj.com," about the town i live in, will not be
+operated, almost 2 year old website, "flemington-nj.com," about the town

-available until further notice due to the current controversy with and threatened
+i live in, will not be available until further notice due to the current

-legal action by attorneys representing the Flemington Borough Council asking me
+controversy with and threatened legal action by attorneys representing

-to cease my domain name.
+the Flemington Borough Council asking me to cease my domain name.

-The "Official" site of Flemington Borough Council is and always has been "flemington.net"
+The "Official" site of Flemington Borough Council is and always

-but it really should be "flemington.gov" as, I believe their governmental domain
+has been "flemington.net" but it really should be "flemington.gov" as,

-name has been reserved in their honor.
-Their actual site shouldn't be maintained
+I believe their governmental domain name has been reserved in their honor.

-and owned by another private resident of our town.
+resident of our town.

-I apologize for everyone's inconvenient and disappointment, but attorney Peter
+I apologize for everyone's inconvenient and disappointment, but

-Buchsbaum has threatened legal action if I did not comply with the council's demand.
+attorney Peter Buchsbaum has threatened legal action if I did not comply

 I feel that this entire situation is simply a result of a misunderstanding

-of how this new media (the World Wide Web of the Internet) works, and that knowledgeable
+of how this new media (the World Wide Web of the Internet) works, and that

-webmasters, with good intentions and borough cooperation, can benefit all members
+knowledgeable webmasters, with good intentions and borough cooperation,

-of their community.
+can benefit all members of their community.

 Annick Elzière,